-Altered white matter restricts the brain's conscious access to information, potentially contributing to delusions and other psychotic symptoms, according to new study.
-The findings of the study are published in the journal JNeurosci.
+Altered white matter in the brain may restrict the brain's conscious access to information, potentially contributing to delusions and other psychotic symptoms.

 Dysfunction in these tracts can explain the delusions characteristic of psychiatric disorders like bipolar disorder and schizophrenia.